ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 In the last lesson, we got our tweets from the database and saw how we can loop through them to get each tweet.
 Now, let's pass these to our template.

-The “render” method we call at the end of our query callback only specifies the template we want to render.
+The "render" method we call at the end of our query callback only specifies the template we want to render.
 There is a second optional parameter that takes an object that is passed to our template file.
 We can define whatever values we want to pass to our template.
-Let's add that now and assign our “results” parameter to the “tweets” key on our data object.
+Let's add that now and assign our "results" parameter to the "tweets" key on our data object.

 ```javascript
 // app.js